 “Sold down the river”

 When someone says you “sold them down the river,” they mean you’ve screwed them over.
 It’s not a particularly pleasant phrase in any situation, but if you were enslaved in 19th-century America, it was exponentially more chilling.
 The phrase referred to the practice of enslavers sending their problematic enslaved captives down the Mississippi River to be sold to cruel people who claimed Black humans as property and would make their lives even more of a living hell.
 As betrayals go, the contemporary meaning kind of pales in comparison.
 Writer Patrick Allan astutely wrote in 2018, “When you say ‘You sold me down the river!’ you’re saying ‘You’re treating me like a misbehaving slave,’ which is most certainly not accurate.”
-This self-liberated person sent his enslaver a bill for services rendered.

 When we talk about the “peanut gallery,” we’re usually referring to the uninformed and unintelligent armchair critics who always seem to have an opinion about everything, usually negative.
 The origin of the phrase, though, is as biting and nasty as any insult a so-called peanut gallery might hurl.
 It was coined to refer to the cheap seats where blacks used to sit during the Vaudeville era.
 If the audience in this area didn’t like a performance, instead of throwing tomatoes, they’d toss peanuts, so basically, they were the equivalent of modern-day protesters, only they focused on the theater experience.
 It’s a phrase covered with the fingerprints of Jim Crow and segregation.
 “Hecklers” is a neutral alternative.
 Check out our list of 11 words and phrases that used to be insults and are now compliments.